 3. Get Prepared - Gather everything you will need for the interview.
 This will include your resume, job description, an outline of your experience, skills and accomplishments as they relate to the position, information on the company you are interviewing with, a list of questions to ask the interview and a pen and paper to take notes.

 4. Sound Enthusiastic about the position - You do not have the advantage of being in front of the employer, therefore you must do everything you can to appear upbeat and enthusiastic.
 Make sure you smile while talking to the interviewer.
+Even though they cannot see you it makes you come across on the phone as pleasant.
+Also, be sure to answer the questions directly without giving to much additional information.
+The goal of the phone interview is to land an in person interview.

 5. Lastly, let the interviewer end the call.
 Thank them for their time, reiterate your interest in the position and ask what the next steps are.